Pharmaceutical OSD and API

 Why are IBCs particularly suited to Pharmaceutical Manufacturing?

-Cone Valve technology enables complete discharge of all materials from the IBC, leaving no residue (wasted product) inside.
+Complete discharge: Cone Valve technology enables complete discharge of all materials from the IBC, leaving no residue or wasted product inside the container.

-Using IBCs to move materials between processes removes bottlenecks so each process can operate at its optimum rate increasing efficiency and capacity.
+Removed Bottlenecks: Using IBCs to move materials between processes removes bottlenecks, allowing each process to operate at its optimum rate and increasing efficiency and capacity.

-With IBCs it is much easier to feed the outputs on one common process into multiple lines so multiple products can be processed at the same time.
+Parallel processing: With IBCs, it is much easier to feed the outputs of one common process into multiple lines so multiple products can be processed at the same time.

 PHARMACEUTICAL OSD POWDER HANDLING